hazlolabs/hazlolabs/content/pages/index.md

     actions: []
     text: |
       We are your partner in the development and growth of your startup.
-  - type: CtaSection
-    title: Let's do this
-    text: >
-      While cash flow is critical in the early stages of any business, not all money is the same.

-      You need people who understand and believe in your vision...

-      Hazlo Labs has a unique and hands on approach that might just be what your startup NEEDS.
-    actions:
-      - type: Button
-        label: Apply Now
-        altText: ''
-        url: >-
-          mailto:brian@hazlolabs.com?subject=Let%20me%20introduce%20YOUR%20COMPANY%20NAME
-        showIcon: true
-        icon: arrowRight
-        iconPosition: right
-        style: primary
-        elementId: ''
-    colors: colors-f
-    backgroundSize: full
-    elementId: ''
-    styles:
-      self:
-        height: auto
-        width: narrow
-        padding:
-          - pt-28
-          - pb-28
-          - pl-4
-          - pr-4
-        alignItems: center
-        justifyContent: center
-        flexDirection: col
-      title:
-        textAlign: center
-      text:
-        textAlign: center
-      actions:
-        justifyContent: center
   - type: FeaturedItemsSection
     title: What makes us different?
     items: